 where x is the mean response, T is temperature, subscripted F and C denote the fluctuating and constant thermal treatments, respectively, and subscripted H and L denote the high and low temperatures, respectively.
+Note that Equation 8 assumes that constant and fluctuating treatments are independent.

 Statistical Analysis